devleaks/cockpitdecks-docs/docs/Resources/Internals/Deck Internals.md

 - key_change_callback

-(in more recent versions of drivers, there sometimes is a callback function per interaction type: key_change_call_back, dial_change_callback, touch_callback...)
+In some drivers, there sometimes is a callback function per interaction type:

+- key_change_call_back,
+- dial_change_callback
+- touch_callback...

 **Feedback**: